zlabjp/nghttpx-ingress-lb/README.md

 and load balancer addresses in the specified Service are written into Ingress resource instead.

-## Additional backend connection configuration
+## Additional configurations

-nghttpx supports additional backend connection configuration via Ingress Annotation.
+nghttpx supports additional configurations via Ingress Annotations.

+### `ingress.zlab.co.jp/backend-config` annotation

 nghttpx-ingress-controller understands
-`ingress.zlab.co.jp/backend-config` key in Ingress `.metadata.annotations`.
+`ingress.zlab.co.jp/backend-config` key in Ingress `.metadata.annotations` to configure the particular backend.
 Its value is a serialized YAML or JSON dictionary.
 The configuration is done per service port (`.spec.rules[*].http.paths[*].backend.servicePort`).
 The first key under the root dictionary is the name of service name (`.spec.rules[*].http.paths[*].backend.serviceName`).
 Its value is